Kasowitz Secures Over $31 Million Recovery for Hawaii Arising From Botched ERP Software Implementation

 Kasowitz has the country’s leading ERP software litigation group, led by partner Mark Ressler, and its deep expertise and experience were critical in helping Hawaii recover its damages against the software vendor, whose mistakes and misrepresentations led to delays, cost over-runs and a failed project, and against its insurers.
 Kasowitz’s bankruptcy and insurance litigation teams were also pivotal in bringing the multi-year, multi-forum litigation to a successful conclusion.

 Read Hawaii’s press release here announcing the latest settlement, and again sending Kasowitz a “sincere mahalo.”

 The Kasowitz team representing Hawaii is led by partner Mark P. Ressler, who heads the firm’s Software Litigation practice group, and partner Jason S. Takenouchi.
-The team also includes bankruptcy partner Matthew B. Stein and associate Veronica Nauts.
+The team also includes bankruptcy partner Matthew B. Stein.
 Kasowitz was co-counsel in the matter with the State of Hawaii Office of Attorney General.